Jawbone/JBChartView/README.md

 The min/max values are clamped to the ceiling and floor of the actual min/max values of the chart's data source; for example, if a maximumValue of 20 is supplied & the chart's actual max is 100, then 100 will be used.
 For min/max modifications to take effect, reloadData must be called.

+## Performance

+The nature of charting is to display all available information, unlike a UITableView, which can cache rows that are offscreen.
+JBChartView's performance will suffer if the number of data points exceed the  resolution of the device.
+The same issue exists with MKMapVie, when hundreds of pins are supplied within a certain geographic area.
+It's why Apple recommends clustering to avoid performance issues.
+As such, for large datasets, we recommend that your dataSource to supply a subset of points - perhaps 'clustering' those that are close to one another.

 ## License